Anton Kinzel

-Anton Kinzel (born 9 January 1922) is an Austrian chess FIDE Master (FM) (1983), Austrian Chess Championship medalist (1958) and Clare Benedict Chess Cup winner (1961).
+Anton Kinzel (born 9 January 1922) was an Austrian chess FIDE Master (FM) (1983), Austrian Chess Championship medalist (1958) and Clare Benedict Chess Cup winner (1961).

 Biography

 In the 1950s and 1960s, Anton Kinzel was one of the leading Austrian chess players.
 In 1951, he shared third place with Ernst Grünfeld behind Moshe Czerniak and Erik Lundin in the Carl Schlechter Memorial Tournament.
 In 1958, Anton Kinzel shared first place with Alexander Prameshuber in the Austrian Chess Championship but lost the additional match.

 Anton Kinzel played for Austria in the Chess Olympiads: